Leena-Perla/Leena-Perla/README.md

-# Hi there, I am Leena Sravya Sree Perla
+# Hi, I'm Leena Sravya Sree Perla 👋

-**Analyst**

-I work with SQL, Python, and Power BI to turn raw business data into clear, decision-ready insights — with a focus on workforce analytics, customer behavior, revenue performance, and risk analytics.
+I am a Business Analyst who can turn messy business data into decisions people can actually act on.
+I do this using SQL, Python, and Power BI across workforce analytics, customer behavior, revenue performance, and risk analytics.

 **Connect:** [LinkedIn](https://www.linkedin.com/in/leena-sravya-sree-perla-b084b1228/)